kinsDev/Project-Based-Javascript-ES6/README.md

 # Project-Based-Javascript-ES6
-This are the projects that I have done while learning JavaScript ES6.
+I will be uploading projects that I have done while learning JavaScript ES6.
 I hope you enjoy.
 Try to solve the questions first without looking at the solution.
 Use;
 * [Youtube](https://www.youtube.com)
 * [Pirple](https://www.pirple.com)